-Jandakot Airport is located on Eagle Drive, within the suburb of Jandakot, approximately 15 km south of Perth CBD and comprises approximately 622 ha.
-The study area for the assessment is comprised of the 226 ha of remnant vegetation surrounding the airport facilities (Figure 1).
+Jandakot Airport is located on Eagle Drive, within the suburb of Jandakot, approximately 15 km south of Perth CBD.
+The study area for the assessment is comprised of the 119.7 ha of remnant vegetation surrounding the airport facilities (Figure 1).